STRHunter/TRIM/Readme.txt

      Storing the TRIM vector in: TRIM_vector_Genome4.txt

      Note: The utility 'TRIM' autimaically assigns the filename 'TRIM_vector_GenomeN.txt' and store the TRIM vector correspond to the Nth input genome.
+Input file name can be any user specified filenane that contain a clean genomic sequence.

      We have used the utility to generate 218 TRIM vectos for 296 animal genomes and 2 non-animal genomes at k=7 as